segni-tafesse/ethio_agri_smart/lib/data/Ethiopian_Peppers.md

 7. Water plants after fertilizing.
 8. Monitor plant health and adjust fertilization as necessary.

-# Possibke Disease  of  Ethiopia peppers
+# Possible Disease  of  Ethiopia peppers

 ## Virus
  Some of the common viral diseases that can affect Ethiopian peppers include: